Abdul Hamid Qadri Badayuni: Association with Muslim League

 He was a member of the All-India Muslim League Council beginning in 1937.
 He neutralized the influence of Pro-Congress Deobandi Scholar Hussain Ahmad Madani in Sylhet and Bengal in favor of the Muslim League.
 The resolution for the creation of Pakistan was adopted on March 23, 1940.
 He spoke in favor of the resolution at Minto Park, Lahore.
 At the All India Sunni Conference held at Banaras in 1946, Peer Jamaat Ali Shah declared Muhammad Ali Jinnah a Muslim and Maulana Abdul Hamid supported Syed Jamaat Ali Shah and spoke for more than 3 hours in support of Quaid-e-Azam & the Muslim League.

 Badayuni went to Hijaz in 1946 under the leadership of Muhammad Abdul Aleem Siddiqi to request that the Saudi Government end the Hajj Tax and also to explain the mission of the Muslim League to create an independent Pakistan.
 He visited Haramain Sharifain 22 times and met many Muslim Leaders.
 He was a founding member of the Council of Islamic Ideology and also held the post of President of Jamiat Ulema-e-Pakistan, a body of the Barelvi movement in Pakistan.
 He was at the forefront of Majlis-e-Tahaffuz-e-Khatme Nabuwwat and was jailed for three months in Karachi.
 He believed that non-Muslims should not be made ministers in an Islamic nation.
 He raised the demand of making Pakistan an Islamic nation and view of Ulama should be given preference over secular law.
 He was on the forefront of persecuting the Ahmadiyyah and demanded that the Ahmadi should be declared non Muslim, and through All India Muslim league he demanded that Ahmadi should not be made members of the Muslim League.

 Death

 Badayuni died in Karachi on 20 July 1970 (15 Jamadi-al-Aula 1390 Hijri) and was buried on the grounds of the Islamic College located on Manghopir Road.
+His janaza prayers were led (at his own wish before death) by his close friend and confidante, the great Sufi Shaikh and scholar, Maulana Syed Muhammad Mukhtar Ashraf al-Ashrafi al-Kachauchavi, aka Sarkar e Kalaan.